Pantera Logo

 Pantera Logo 1981

-The animal was depicted with fine strokes, with the band’s name displayed prominently above it in uppercase black font—the unique lettering harmoniously paired with the aggressive panther in the foreground.
+The animal was depicted with fine strokes, with the band’s name displayed prominently above it in a black font—the unique lettering harmoniously paired with the aggressive panther in the foreground.
 The letters were bold and slightly shaky, each having its outline.
 The “P” and the last “A” were slightly larger due to their extended, pointed legs.

 1990 – 2003